eh7p/zd-offload-docs/docs/getting-started/2-offload-settings.md

 ---
-title: Offload Settings
+title: Dashboard & Offload Settings
 layout: default
 parent: Getting Started
 nav_order: 2
 ---

-# Offload Settings
+# Dashboard & Offload Settings

 Once integrated with Zendesk you'll be taken to the dashboard.
 The dashboard is where you can keep track of offloading progress and modify offload settings.